 Today must be the day for special offers from your friendly telcos.

-announced a ‘three months free access’ for their $39.95 5GB Mobile Broadband plan when you sign up for a 24 month contract.
-According to Vodafone, the offer is available until February 28, 2009 and the three-month term takes effect in the fifth, sixth and seventh month of the 24 month contract.
-In my mind, that’s a weird way to spin it, but in reality you’ll save $119.85 on the total contract which normally costs $958.80 -- a saving of more than 10 percent.
+First Vodafone announced a ‘three months free access’ for their $39.95 5GB Mobile Broadband plan when you sign up for a 24 month contract.
+According to Vodafone the offer is available until February 28 2009 and the three-month term takes effect in the fifth sixth and seventh month of the 24 month contract.
+In my mind that’s a weird way to spin it but in reality you’ll save $119.85 on the total contract which normally costs $958.80 — a saving of more than 10 percent.

 No Christmas cheer from Telstra or Optus on Mobile Broadband but Optus has been quietly tweaking its iPhone plans.